open-sauced/intro/contributing/CONTRIBUTING.md

 ## Translating the Courses

-Translating our Intro to Open Source and Becoming a Maintainer courses helps make them more accessible to a broader audience.
-If you want to translate one of these courses, please read our [🌐 i18n Guidelines](i18n-guidelines.md) page.
+Translating our courses helps make them more accessible to a broader audience.
+If you want to translate our [Open Source Education Path](https://opensauced.pizza/learn/#/), please read our [🌐 i18n Guidelines](i18n-guidelines.md) page.